f5devcentral/f5-automation-labs/docs/class1/module2/lab2.rst

       }
    }

-As mentioned previously, iControl LX Extensions are packaged using an RPM format.
 We will use the REST API to install AS3 onto our BIG-IP device.

 ..
 NOTE:: This lab work will be performed from
    ``Lab 2.2 - Install AS3 onto BIG-IP`` folder in the Postman